guillaumebrunerie/Chromiarch-OS/README.md

-Note that the kernel of Chrome OS is 32-bits, so if your main Arch Linux computer is 64-bits you will have to create a 32-bits chroot by adding the `-C pacman.conf` option with a `pacman.conf` pointing to a 32-bits repository.
+Note that the kernel of Chrome OS is 32-bits, so if your main Arch Linux computer is 64-bits you will have to create a 32-bits chroot by adding the `-C pacman.conf` option with a `pacman.conf` pointing to 32-bits repositories.
 You can use the `pacman.conf` provided with Chromiarch OS.

 If you want to save some place, you can remove the packages from base that you don’t need,